Ensembl/amr-portal/frontend/src/content/usage.md

   </figcaption>
 </figure>

-A table of results will be shown on the bottom half of the screen, below the antibiotic table.
+A table of results will be showed on the bottom half of the screen, below the antibiotic table.

 <figure>